 There’s nothing more frustrating than the opportunity to journal presenting itself, and not having the tools you need to do so.

 Don’t forget to keep a pen handy too!

 Life is dynamic and as we and our situations change, so too will our personal goals and reasons for journaling.

 It’s a good idea to check in regularly to see whether you can adjust anything to make your journaling more relevant or useful in any way.

 For example, bujo can be insanely good for organisation.
-If you start out bullet journaling for creative purposes and mental health, as time goes by you may find that the bujo system becomes more applicable in terms of also helping you to keep with planning and efficiency.
+If you start out using a bullet journal for creative purposes and mental health, as time goes by you may find that the bujo system becomes more applicable in terms of also helping you to keep with planning and efficiency.

 19. Be open and honest

 Spend time working on exorcising negative feelings, letting go, and recalibrating.

 In order to gain the full therapeutic benefits of journaling, it’s a good idea to be brutally honest when writing about how you feel.

 Keep your journal a completely private safe space, and write entirely for yourself so you can share your deepest thoughts without the fear of causing offence.